-US Virgin Islands' Star Michelle Smith
+US Virgin Islands’ Track Prodigy Michelle Smith Commits to University of Georgia

 Michelle Smith, a 17-year-old track and field standout from the US Virgin Islands, has made a pivotal career move by committing to the University of Georgia.